Jane Banta, PATH Intl. Certified Registered Instructor

 Trish has a Bachelor of Arts in Economics from Holy Cross College and a Masters of Arts in Visual Arts Administration from New York University.
 She has served on a number of boards of directors, including a term as President for Family Connections, which provides education services to low income families.

-Holland Kochanski, Barn Manager, PATH Registered Instructor & Camp Director
+Holland Kochanski, Barn Manager, Camp Director & PATH Intl.
+Certified Registered Instructor

-Holland Kochanski is the Camp Director and a PATH Registered Instructor.
+Holland is our Camp Director and a PATH Intl.
+Certified Registered Instructor.
 Holland joined Mane Stream in 2009 as the Camp Counselor, and worked as barn staff and as the Program Assistant before becoming Barn Manager in 2011 and Camp Director in 2015.
-Holland holds a Bachelor of Arts in Sociology: Law, Criminology and Deviance from the University of Minnesota, and has been a PATH Registered instructor since 2006.
-Holland enjoys creating games, activities and theme days to make Camp Coldbrook a memorable experience for the campers and volunteers.
+Holland holds a Bachelor of Arts in Sociology: Law, Criminology and Deviance from the University of Minnesota and has been a PATH Intl.
+Certified Registered Instructor since 2006.
+Holland enjoys creating games, activities and theme days to make Mane Stream Summer Camp a memorable experience for the campers and volunteers.